jchung01/Cleanroom-ServerStart-Scripts/README.md

 1) `ServerStart.sh`[^1] Run from terminal.[^2]
 2) `ServerStart.ps1` This requires you to have [cross-platform Powershell](https://github.com/PowerShell/PowerShell?tab=readme-ov-file#get-powershell) installed.
 I haven't tested this, but it should work.

-[^1]: The .sh script relies on Bash.
-Please make sure you have Bash.
+[^1]: The .sh script relies on Bash 4.2 or greater.
+Please make sure you have Bash 4.2+ installed.
 [^2]: You may need to run `chmod +x ServerStart.sh` before executing.

 ## settings.cfg